andriydruk/andriydruk.github.io/content/post/favourite-talks-io2017.md

 ### Articles

-Lotta articles related to IO2017 or Android O:
+A lot of articles related to IO2017 or Android O:

 - [Here comes Treble: A modular base for Android](https://android-developers.googleblog.com/2017/05/here-comes-treble-modular-base-for.html)
 - [Android and Architecture](https://android-developers.googleblog.com/2017/05/android-and-architecture.html)